+Whether I feel interconnected with any universe I don’t know, but I do feel a gut comfort and warmth, and that our homage is entirely appropriate.
 When I attempt to shove the coca leaves into my mouth for a little “freshen up,” Benjamin admonishes me and quickly takes the leaves and tucks them under a stone.
 These will not be chomped on, they are for the mountain.
 Beside me Jackie is still, and even the raging force that is Alex has calmed, though his eyes glow.

 Here, offerings are serious and intentional things.
 Rains had bludgeoned us, seeping in and testing all resolve, as we trekked up and across the valley floor, through cloud-forest and down to just within reach of the Amazon Rainforest itself, and up again to Andean foothill passes with their spectacular views.
 Rain, more than any snow, sun or wind, is the element that can demoralize in record time.
 Its power is to relentlessly wrap everything in its cloak, then choke — even as it feeds.